 If your spouse is or becomes antagonistic, it is crucial that you hire a divorce attorney, especially if they threaten to “clean you out” financially or prevent you from seeing your children.
 Depending on the circumstances, you could have to seek an emergency custody order or pursue other legal measures, and you’ll need expert guidance.

 At Burnham Law, our divorce attorneys are experienced in all aspects of Colorado divorce law.
 Whether your divorce is contested or uncontested, we can help you navigate all the confusing and complicated issues that may arise.
-We serve clients throughout the Denver metro area and throughout the state of Colorado, so please call (303) 625-9193 or fill out a contact form to schedule a consultation.
+We serve clients throughout the Denver metro area and throughout the state of Colorado.